Make Informed Decisions with Viking Therapeutics Inc. (VKTX) Stock Updates - News Heater

 Sponsored

-The average price suggested by analysts for VKTX is $33.80, which is $19.19 above the current market price.
-The public float for VKTX is 93.71M, and currently, shorts hold a 14.50% of that float.
-The average trading volume for VKTX on September 08, 2023 was 2.30M shares.
+The average price point forecasted by analysts for Viking Therapeutics Inc. (VKTX) is $33.80, which is $18.02 above the current market price.
+The public float for VKTX is 93.71M, and currently, short sellers hold a 14.50% ratio of that floaft.
+The average trading volume of VKTX on September 12, 2023 was 2.32M shares.

 VKTX) stock’s latest price update

-Viking Therapeutics Inc. (NASDAQ: VKTX) has seen a decline in its stock price by -0.14 in relation to its previous close of 14.63.
-However, the company has experienced a 6.84% gain in its stock price over the last five trading sessions.
+Viking Therapeutics Inc. (NASDAQ: VKTX)’s stock price has decreased by -0.69 compared to its previous closing price of 15.89.
+However, the company has seen a 8.75% increase in its stock price over the last five trading sessions.
 PRNewsWire reported 2023-09-07 that SAN DIEGO, Sept.
 7, 2023 /PRNewswire/ — Viking Therapeutics, Inc. (“Viking”) (NASDAQ: VKTX), a clinical-stage biopharmaceutical company focused on the development of novel therapies for metabolic and endocrine disorders, today announced that the company will participate at two upcoming investor conferences.

 Analysts’ Opinion of VKTX